abaer123/gitlab-agent/doc/architecture.md

   end
 ```

 * `agentk` is our agent.
-It keeps a connection established to a `agentg` instance.
+It keeps a connection established to a `kgb` instance.
 It waits for requests to process.
 It may also actively send information about things happening in the cluster.

-* `agentg` is responsible for:
+* `kgb` stands for Kubernetes-GitLab Broker.
+It's responsible for:
   * Accepting requests from `agentk`.
   * [Authentication of requests](identity_and_auth.md) from `agentk` by querying `GitLab RoR`.
   * Fetching agent's configuration from a corresponding Git repository by querying Gitaly.
   * Matching incoming requests from `GitLab RoR` with existing connections from the right `agentk`, forwarding requests to it and forwarding responses back.
   * (potentially) Sending notifications via ActionCable for events received from `agentk`.

 * `GitLab RoR` is the main GitLab application.
-It uses gRPC to talk to `agentg`.
+It uses gRPC to talk to `kgb`.
 We could also support Kubernetes API to simplify migration of existing code onto this architecture.
 Could support both, depending on the need.

-[Bidirectional streaming](https://grpc.io/docs/guides/concepts/#bidirectional-streaming-rpc) is used between `agentk` and `agentg`.
-This allows the connection acceptor i.e. gRPC server `agentg` to act as a client, sending requests as gRPC replies.
+[Bidirectional streaming](https://grpc.io/docs/guides/concepts/#bidirectional-streaming-rpc) is used between `agentk` and `kgb`.
+This allows the connection acceptor i.e. gRPC server `kgb` to act as a client, sending requests as gRPC replies.
 Inverting client-server relationship is needed because the connection has to be initiated from the inside of the Kubernetes cluster to bypass a firewall the cluster may be behind.
 See https://gitlab.com/gitlab-org/gitlab/-/issues/212810.